The Renewable Energy Law Review: India

-The EA 2003 requires the central government to issue a national energy policy and a tariff policy, from time to time.24 Additionally, every five years, based on the national energy policy, the central government is required to issue a 'national electricity plan'.25
+The EA 2003 requires the central government to issue a national energy policy and a tariff policy from time to time.22 Additionally, every five years and based on the national energy policy, the central government is required to issue a national electricity plan.23

-In April 2021, the MoP issued the draft (Indian) National Energy Policy 202126 to replace the existing National Electricity Policy 2005.
-The draft policy houses various aspects including grid operation, energy efficiency and security, optimal generation mix and transmission distribution.
+In April 2021, the MoP issued the draft National Energy Policy 2021,24 which is yet to be notified, to replace the existing National Electricity Policy 2005.
+The draft policy houses various aspects, including grid operation, energy efficiency and security, optimal generation mix, and transmission distribution.

-Further, the draft Electricity (Amendment) Bill 202027 has been released to, inter alia, boost private sector participation, reduction of subsidies in the power sector, setting up a contract enforcement authority to regulate contractual disputes in power sector.
+Further, the draft Electricity (Amendment) Bill 202025 has been released to, among other things, boost private sector participation, reduce subsidies in the power sector and set up a contract enforcement authority to regulate contractual disputes in the power sector.

-Under the EA 2003, project tariffs may be undertaken by competitive bidding28 or may be pre-determined by the relevant electricity commission.29 The National Tariff Policy, 2016 encourages states to procure power through competitive bidding, to keep the tariff low.30
+Under the EA 2003, project tariffs may be undertaken by competitive bidding26 or may be predetermined by the relevant electricity commission.27 The National Tariff Policy 2016 encourages the states to procure power through competitive bidding to keep the tariff low.28

-Key policy developments impacting RE development in India are as below.
+Key policy developments impacting RE development in India are as follows.

 Competitive Bidding Guidelines

-To promote fairness and standardisation in the competitive bidding process, the Indian government has notified guidelines for tariff-based competitive bidding processes for grid connected solar,31 wind,32 hybrid33 and round-the-clock34 projects (Competitive Bidding Guidelines).
+To promote fairness and standardisation in the competitive bidding process, the Indian government has notified guidelines for tariff-based competitive bidding processes for grid-connected solar,29 wind,30 hybrid31 and RTC32 projects (the Competitive Bidding Guidelines).

 The Competitive Bidding Guidelines apply to long-term procurement of electricity by the distribution licensees from projects that are above the respectively prescribed capacities, through competitive bidding.
 Any deviation from the relevant Competitive Bidding Guidelines needs to be approved by the relevant regulatory commission.

-Round-the-clock tender issued by Solar Energy Corporation of India
+RTC tender issued by Solar Energy Corporation of India

 Captive generating plants

-A 'captive generating plant' is a power plant set up by any person or 'association of persons' to generate electricity primarily for their own use that meets the following criteria36:
+A captive generating plant is a power plant set up by any person or association of persons to generate electricity primarily for their own use that meets the following criteria:34

-- captive users must collectively consume not less than 51 per cent of the aggregate electricity generated by such plant in a financial year – such consumption (i.e., up to 51 per cent) must be proportionate to each captive user's equity share capital, with a permissible variation of +/– 10 per cent.
+- captive users must collectively consume not less than 51 per cent of the aggregate electricity generated by such plant in a financial year and such consumption (i.e., up to 51 per cent) must be proportionate to each captive user's equity share capital, with a permissible variation of plus or minus 10 per cent.

-The advantages of structuring a project as a captive generating plant is that they are exempted from payment of certain regulatory charges such as the cross-subsidy surcharge.37
+The advantage of structuring a project as a captive generating plant is that such plants are exempted from payment of certain regulatory charges, such as the cross-subsidy surcharge and additional surcharge.35

 Renewable purchase obligations

-Section 86(1)(e) of the EA 2003 states that each state electricity regulatory commission must specify a definite percentage of electricity to be purchased from renewable sources of energy.
-Pursuant to this, various state electricity regulatory commissions have notified regulations specifying the renewable purchase obligations for the obligated entities as defined under each respective state regulations, typically including the distribution licensees and open access consumers for such state.
+Section 86(1)(e) of the EA 2003 states that each state electricity regulatory commission (SERC) must specify a percentage of electricity to be purchased from RE sources.
+Pursuant to this, various SERCs have notified regulations specifying the renewable purchase obligations (RPO) for the obligated entities as defined under each state's regulations, typically including the distribution licensees and open access consumers for such states.

-The government of India has taken certain policy measures, through the national tariff policy, relating to 'renewable generation obligation' (RGO),38 that seeks to encourage coal-based thermal power generators to diversify into an RE portfolio.
-It imposes, subject to the central government prescribing limits from time to time, a compliance regime whereby conventional plants are also required to produce a share of their generation from RE sources, by either establishing its own RE source and generating RE equivalent to the required capacity or procuring the required capacity from another RE source.
+The Indian government has taken certain policy measures, through national tariff policies, relating to a renewable generation obligation37 that seeks to encourage coal-based thermal power generators to diversify into an RE portfolio.
+It imposes, subject to the central government prescribing limits from time to time, a compliance regime whereby conventional plants are also required to produce a share of their generation from RE sources, by either establishing their own RE sources and generating RE equivalent to the required capacity or procuring the required capacity from another RE source.
 We have not seen any notification yet wherein the central government has prescribed such limits.

-India is steadily adopting policy initiatives for electric vehicles with states like Delhi releasing focused policy measures and providing incentives up to 150,000 rupees to speed up the process.39 The National Institution for Transforming India, (NITI Aayog), which is a policy think tank of the Indian government,40 has also released a report highlighting the need for increased investment to speed up India's transition to electric mobility.41
+India is steadily adopting policy initiatives for electric vehicles with states such as Delhi releasing focused policy measures and providing incentives of up to 150,000 rupees to speed up the process.38 The National Institution for Transforming India (NITI Aayog), which is a policy think tank of the Indian government,39 has also released a report highlighting the need for increased investment to speed up India's transition to electric mobility.40

 ii The regulatory and consenting framework

 As previously mentioned, the EA 2003 is the primary legislation on electricity in India.
 Additionally, there are regulations specific to each state.
-India is a common law jurisdiction and relies on precedents, decisions of the Supreme Court, Appellate Tribunal for Electricity (APTEL) and the central and state electricity commissions to shape the jurisprudence with regard to RE.
+India is a common law jurisdiction, and relies on precedents and decisions of the Supreme Court, the APTEL, and the central and state electricity regulatory commission to shape the jurisprudence with regard to RE.

-In relation to supply of power, in terms of the electricity commissions, the Central Electricity Regulatory Commission (CERC) exercises interstate jurisdiction while the State Electricity Regulatory Commissions or Joint Electricity Regulatory Commissions (SERCs/ JERCs) (set up for each state or group of states in India) regulates intra-state matters.
-The appeals from the CERC and SERCs/JERCs are decided by the APTEL.
-An appeal to an order of the APTEL lies with the Supreme Court of India.
+In relation to the supply of power, in terms of the electricity regulatory commission, the CERC exercises interstate jurisdiction while the SERCs or joint electricity regulatory commissions (JERCs) (set up for each state or group of states in India) regulates intra-state matters.
+The appeals from the CERC and SERCs or JERCs are decided by the APTEL.
+An appeal to an order of the APTEL lies with the Supreme Court.

 Permits and approvals

-Unlike for transmission, distribution and trading of electricity, the generation of electricity itself is a delicensed activity under the EA 2003 provided a generating station complies with all technical standards for grid connectivity.
-However, during the lifetime of the project (including the pre-construction and construction phases), there are numerous approvals that are required by the developer from governmental authorities for other activities, including for adoption of the tariff discovered through competitive bidding, connectivity with the grid, utilising the transmission utility's network, charging the electrical infrastructure, laying of overhead transmission lines etc. Further, in the event that the project is situated within a certain distance from an airport or a defence base, an approval from the relevant ministry will also be required.
+Unlike for transmission, distribution and trading of electricity, the generation of electricity itself is a delicensed activity under the EA 2003, provided that a generating station complies with all technical standards for grid connectivity.
+However, during the lifetime of the project (including the pre-construction and construction phases), there are numerous approvals that are required by the developer from government authorities for other activities, including for adoption of the tariff discovered through competitive bidding, connectivity with the grid, utilising the transmission utility's network, charging the electrical infrastructure, laying of overhead transmission lines, etc. Further, if the project is situated within a certain distance from an airport or a defence base, approval from the relevant ministry will also be required.
 Additionally, developers are required to ensure compliance with the industrial and labour laws prevalent in the area where the project is being undertaken.

-With respect to environmental approvals, solar and wind projects have been exempted from obtaining typical environmental clearances that are required for other projects and industries such as the environmental clearance from the Ministry of Environment, Forest and Climate and the 'consent to establish' (CTE) and 'consent to operate' (CTO) from the state pollution control board.43 In relation to the CTE and CTO, an intimation to the relevant state pollution control board will suffice.
-However, such exemptions are not clear on whether they would apply to floating solar power projects and, therefore, the position may differ in respect of such projects.
+With respect to environmental approvals, solar and wind projects have been exempted from obtaining typical environmental clearances that are required for other projects and industries such as the environmental clearance from the Ministry of Environment, Forest and Climate, and the consent to establish (CTE) and the consent to operate (CTO) from the state pollution control board.43 In relation to the CTE and the CTO, an intimation to the relevant state pollution control board will suffice.

 Renewable energy project development